primorock/projects/README.md

 odd.py and odd2.py are learned from the book Head First - Python (2nd Edition) by Paul Barry Downloads Organiser goes through a folder and sorts it(for example moves .docx files into the Documents folder)(in this instance it's being used on my Downloads folder.
-Zoom_Automation_GitHub.py is a script that automatically logs into Zoom meetings for you. hello.c is a hello world program in C. I know it's not impressive but it's just meant to be a time marker for when I first started C programming.
+Zoom_Automation_GitHub.py is a script that automatically logs into Zoom meetings for you. hello.c is a hello world program in C. It's just meant to be a time marker for when I first started C programming.